weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 git push
 ```

-You can now go to Travis and watch the change get turned into a Docker image.
+Go to Travis and watch the change get turned into a Docker image.

 Once a new image is in Quay.io, you can use Flux to see what's available: